BhattiMarry/AddressBook/README.rst

 Features
 --------

-* Add people's group
+* Add people's group to the address book
-* Add persons' info
+* Add persons to the address book
 * Search and dump persons' info